To access our API, your application must authenticate. We use the OAuth2 client credentials flow.

 curl --request POST \

---url https://api.paysway.io/payments/validations \
+--url https://api.paysway.dev/payments/validations \

 --header 'Authorization: Bearer YOUR_ACCESS_TOKEN'